lkoepsel/Labs_10C_Class/README.md

 ```
 This will connect your computer to the *RPi* via a secure connection (*SSH*) and you will now be in the *command line interface (CLI)* of the *Raspberry Pi*.

+### VS Code Steps
+In the steps below, *Ctrl/CMD* means press *Ctrl* on Windows/Linux or *Command* on a Mac.

+1. Open *VS Code* on your computer.
+1. Press *Shift-Ctrl/CMD-P*, to *Show All Commands* in *VS Code*.
+1. Enter "*remote*" and click on "*Remote-SSH: Connect to Host...*"
+1. Enter your *RPi* username and hostname like this: *pi10C@pi10C01.local*
+1. Enter your password when prompted
+1. It will take a few minutes for *VS Code* to connect, then it will prompt for a folder to open.
+1. Click on the blue box *Open Folder* then click on *Labs_10C_Class* in the selection dropdown. **ALWAYS OPEN THE FOLDER AND NOT INDIVIDUAL FILES**, it will make your life much easier!
+1. If prompted, click on "Yes, I trust the Authors".
+1. Make the *VS Code* window fill the left half of your monitor screen.

 Your screen now similar to this, with *VS Code* on the left and *Terminal* on the right:

 ![Desired Screen Setup](./docs/screen_setup.png)